Accessibility statement

 Videos

-What we’re doing to improve accessibility
+What we’ve done and what we’re doing to improve accessibility

-Our accessibility roadmap shows how and when we plan to improve accessibility on this website.
+Our accessibility roadmap shows how we are improving accessibility on this website.

-- 2020 September – Undertake accessibility audit
+• 2020 September – Undertake accessibility audit.

-- 2020 October – Identify areas of improvement
+• 2020 October – Identify areas of improvement.

-- 2021 February – Retest website for accessibility issues
+• 2021 February – Retest website for accessibility issues.

 Preparation of this accessibility statement

-This statement was prepared on 16th April 2021.
-It was last reviewed on 16th April 2021.
+This statement was originally prepared on 16th April 2021.
+It was reviewed and updated on 16th April 2021, 28 October 2022 and 11 January 2023.

-This website was last tested on 2nd December 2020.
+This website was tested on 2nd December 2020.
 The test was carried out by Mixd.

 As the website comprises many pages, it was not practicable to test every page manually and so a representative page sample approach was taken.
 All templates, enabling all different types of content, were tested.